HOMFLYPT homology of Coxeter links: Introduction

 \end{theorem}

 We prove this theorem in section~\ref{sec:coxet-matr-fact} and section~\ref{sec:link}.
 We also provide some short overview of the methods of \cite{OR16} in the section~\ref{sec:matr-fact}.
-When the vector \(k\) is sufficiently positive we can use Atyiah-Bott localization \cite{AB} to compute the graded dimensions in the formula in the formula similar to the one from \cite{GNR16}.
+If the vector \(\vec{k}\) is sufficiently positive, we can use Atiyah-Bott localization \cite{AB} to compute the graded dimensions in this formula similar to the one from \cite{GorskyNegutRasmussen16}, see theorem~\ref{thm:localization} below.

 It turns out that the localization approach only works under some vanishing conditions on the sheaf homology like in \cite{Hai}.
-However, in our case the vanishing condition in our case appears to be more elementary than the one from \cite{Hai} because we work with the free Hilbert scheme \(\Hilb_{1,n}^{free}\) and this variety is rather elementary since it is an iterated tower of projective spaces.
-We construct the charts on this space in the section~\ref{sec:local-expl-form} and show the easiest version of the vanishing condition and imply
+In the section~\ref{sec:local-expl-form} we show that the easiest version of the vanishing condition \cite{OblomkovRozansky18a} implies